Updated June 9, 2023

 Step 5: Now declare a sub-function to use these enumerations.

 Enum Motorbikes Pulsar = 20 Avenger = 15 Dominar = 10 Platina = 25 End Enum Sub TotalCalculation() End Sub

-Step 6: We know in order to use sheet 1 properties we need to activate the sheet first by the following code.
+Step 6: To use sheet 1 properties, we must first activate the sheet using the following code.

 Enum Motorbikes Pulsar = 20 Avenger = 15 Dominar = 10 Platina = 25 End Enum Sub TotalCalculation() Worksheets("Sheet1").Activate End Sub

 Step 7: Now assign the values of the cell by using enumeration as follows,